asterite/crystal/README.markdown

 version was not released and is not in RubyGems, you can get it from
 here: [http://jvoorhis.com/ruby-llvm/ruby-llvm-2.9.2.gem](http://jvoorhis.com/ruby-llvm/ruby-llvm-2.9.2.gem)

-The only problem is... the native extensions doesn't seem to compile anymore.
+The only problem is... the native extensions don't seem to compile anymore.
 So if anyone finds a solution for this: very, very welcome! :-)

 Examples